Recently, the Interpretation and Education Center has been opened at the Boathouse of the Brijuni National Park.

-The Boathouse, a building characterized by Secession stylistic features, was erected in 1902 by Paul Kupelwieser, an Austrian industrialist and then the owner of the islands.
+The Boathouse, a building characterized by Secession stylistic features, was erected in 1902 by Paul Kupelwieser, an Austrian industrialist and the owner of the islands at the time.

 Dr. Otto Lenz

-At the very entrance you will meet Doctor Lenz who lived and worked in the Boathouse.
-He has spent more than 30 years with his family here, and therefore the introductory part of the exhibition is dedicated to his life on the island and to numerous famous visitors to the island at the beginning of the twentieth century.
+At the very entrance you will meet doctor Lenz who lived and worked in the Boathouse.
+He has spent more than 30 years with his family here, and therefore the introductory part of the exhibition is dedicated to his life on the island and to numerous famous visitors to the island at the beginning of the 20th century.

 Inside the Interpretation and Education Center the interactve exhibition is divided into six thematic units: “Brijuni Time Machine”, “Brijuni Archipelago”, “Mainland,” “Submarine World”, “Threats” and “Awareness”.